Prenups - an insurance policy for you and your family

 I have already married, am I too late to make a pre-nup?

 If you have already celebrated your special day and now realise you wish to record agreements regarding your financial circumstances, this can be encompassed in a post nuptial agreement.
-The agreement is very similar to a prenup but removes the needs for this to be completed before the wedding day.
+The agreement is very similar to a pre nuptial agreement but removes the needs for this to be completed before the wedding day.

 We are happy to talk through all your needs at your convenience.

-Fill in our simple form for a FREE NO OBLIGATION consultation today or CALL 0113 320 5000 and speak to a member of our specialist team Sarah Hubery.
+Fill in our simple form below or CALL 0113 320 5000 and to get in touch with a member of our specialist family team.

-There is no time bar if you wish to marry in England or Wales but you will need to check the country in which you intend to marry but you must be divorced and have your Decree Absolute.
+There is no time bar if you wish to marry in England or Wales but you will need to check the country in which you intend to marry but you must be divorced and have your Final Order (previously known as Decree Absolute).

 These are the court proceedings that can be issued following a divorce/dissolution which will ultimately provide orders for a financial settlement.